 Accuracy – Machine translation is generally slightly lower than human translation accuracy.

 As we highlighted earlier, the better your web copy is to begin with, the less likely it is to confuse machine translation tools.
 The Translation Centre for the Bodies of the European Union (CDT) has compiled a handy guide about writing for machine translation based on real-life experiences and examples.
-To guarantee the highest level of accuracy when using our assistive technology to translate your website, we recommend following their list of best practices:
+To guarantee the highest level of accuracy when using our assistive technology to translate your source language or website, we recommend following their list of best practices:

 Language – Keep it clear, concise, and consistent for the best translation results.